 For a long time now we’ve discussed critical thinking as being one of the top skills our students need for life beyond school.
 Such skills are enhanced by the processes of some of our other favourite tools and methodologies like problem-solving and inquiry-based learning.
 But just how important are critical thinking skills?
 Additionally, what evidence can we look to for seeing the benefits of teaching them to our learners?

-The fact is critical thinking is talked about in many educational circles, but the conversations are not always about how to pursue it and what the next steps are for bringing it into our classrooms.
+Also missing in the conversation is what the next steps are for bringing it into our classrooms.
 If these are the aptitudes our students require for global workforces in an ever-changing world like ours, doesn’t teaching these skills deserve a place of honour in our classrooms?

 Who Believes in Critical Thinking?